Skip to main content

 Acquisition

-The Acquisition pane is used to control and monitor the sensor settings, trigger position, frame synchronization mode, black reference calibration, and recording or triggering takes.
+The Acquisition pane is used to control and monitor the sensor settings, frame synchronization mode, black reference calibration, and for recording and triggering Takes.

 Acquisition Pane